 If you’ve got a few dollars to spare, sign up for an inexpensive box of beauty samples to be delivered to your door each month.
 It’s a low-commitment way to try out new make-up and skin care without dropping a lot of coin.
 Department stores like Target offer a beauty box, as well as Sephora, Birchbox and BoxyCharm.

 Use these low-cost ways to pamper yourself to help you relax without stressing your cash flow.
 Looking for more smart spending tips?
-Click here to download our app!
+Click here to sign up for our app waitlist!